-A few years ago, a retired Navy SEAL commander named Bill McRaven gave a graduation speech at the University of Texas.
-His words went viral, starting with his advice that no matter what you do, if you want to be successful, you should make your bed in the morning.
+A few years ago, a retired Navy SEAL commander named Bill McRaven gave the graduation speech at the University of Texas.
+Parents listened, and his words went viral--exactly the kind of advice that I include in my free ebook, How to Raise Successful Kids (7th Edition), which you can download here.

 McRaven, who had been in charge of the mission to get Osama bin Laden in 2011, has since become the chancellor of the University of Texas System, and he's also now a best-selling author, as his book Make Your Bed topped the New York Times bestseller list.